MarkRBest/markrbest.github.io/_posts/2020-12-01-classifying-returns.md

 The idea is to use the labeler offline to generate 3 return classifications, trend up, down and no trend.
 Then by looking at the distributions of returns in each of the classes it should be possible to determine online which of the 3 states we are most likely to be in.
 My hypothesis is that the 3 classes can be modelled as two skew normal distributions for trend up/down and a normal distribution for the neutral market.
-These distributions would be done separately to the training of the transition matrix for the hidden markov model (HMM).
+These distributions would be fitted separately to the training of the transition matrix for the hidden markov model (HMM).
 The then fitted HMM would be ready to be used online with new data it has not seen before... at least that is the plan!

 Using the labeler that can be found [here][tr8der-lib].
 I applied this labeler to 5 minute BTCUSD closes.